powsybl/powsybl-core/docs/grid_exchange_formats/iidm/export.md

 If set to an empty string, all extensions will be ignored during the export

 **iidm.export.xml.excluded.extensions**
-The `iidm.export.xml.excluded-extensions` property is an optional property that defines the list of extensions that will not be exported by the XIIDM exporter.
+The `iidm.export.xml.excluded.extensions` property is an optional property that defines the list of extensions that will not be exported by the XIIDM exporter.
 When both `iidm.export.xml.included.extensions` and `iidm.export.xml.excluded.extensions` are defined a configuration exception is thrown.
 By default, no extension is excluded from the export.